bhklab/handbook/docs/General/Meetings/Software_dev_meeting.md

-# Software Development Meeting
+# Software Dev Meeting

 ## Time and Room

-Software Development team holds a virtual meeting on the last Monday of every month.
+Software Development team holds a virtual meeting on the last Monday of every month from 12p.m to 1 p.m.
 If you're a part of Software development team and would like to join, please ask Matthew to add you to the meeting invite.

 ## Agenda